 - QOS2 jobs have a maximum job run time of 12 hours.

 - QOS2 jobs have a maximum per-job limit on the number of resource units that a single job can take:

-The same limits apply, on each cluster separately, to QOS2 jobs overall belonging to the same user and project.
+The same limits apply, on each cluster separately, to QOS2 jobs overall belonging to the same user.

 QOS3 – lowest quality of service

 - QOS3 jobs have the lowest priority and jobs will only run when there are no eligible QOS1 and QOS2 jobs in the queue.

 - QOS3 jobs have a maximum job run time of 12 hours.